Portable EME (earth moon earth) on 10.368 GHz

 G8ACE OCXO

-6. GPS disciplined reference oscillator to set PLL reference input
+6. GPS disciplined 106.5 MHz reference oscillator to set PLL reference input

 No need because the PLL has its own high stable 10 MHz oscillator.
-But I can use a nice unit by Leo Bodnar.
-It has 1 output (3.3V CMOS level) from 450 Hz to 800 MHz and it uses GPS reveiver for very stable output frequency.
+But I hate the remaining frequency offset and therefore I use a unit by Leo Bodnar.
+It has 2 outputs (3.3V CMOS level) from 450 Hz to 800 MHz and it uses GPS reveiver for very stable output frequency.
+My IC-705 is also very accurate (around 0.5 Hz at 100 MHz) and stable and together with the GPS stabilized transverter the system is within 10 Hz.

 Output power up to 13.7 dBm